pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/charts.md

 # Charts

 There are two way you can add a chart with the PBOML Visual Editor: with an *SVG Slice* or a *Chart Slice*.
-Using the latter is more complex than using the former.
-We will start with the easiest and most common way to add a chart in a document.

-## With an SVG slice

-The *SVG* slice allows the *PBOML Visual Editor* to insert *Scalable Vector Graphics (SVG)* in your final document.
-SVGs have many advantages especially in terms of accessibility, most notably:

-- They can be scaled to infinity
-- Always sharp whatever the device
--	Can be exported directly from Word

-To add a chart using the SVG slice you first need to have your chart either in a Word document or as an `.svg` image saved in your computer.
-To export from Word your chart as an SVG, follow these steps:
+- *SVG Slice* contains an `.svg` image saved in your computer.
+You can export an `.svg` image from Word.

-Once you have your chart saved as an SVG, you can then insert it in the SVG Slice on the PBOML Editor.
+- *Chart Slice* contains a table slice that is rendered as an interactive chart.

+Chart slices provide a better user experience for the reader, but they are more difficult to create.
+If you are not sure which one to use, we recommend you start with the *SVG Slice*.

+## SVG slices

+### What is a SVG?

+SVG stands for *Scalable Vector Graphics*.
+A SVG is an image: it can be a chart, a map, a diagram, etc. They differ from bitmap images (such as `.png` or `.jpg`) in that they are not made of pixels, but of vectors.
+This means that they can be scaled to infinity without losing quality.

+They can also be exported directly from Word.

+SVG slices are therefore just a wrapper around two SVG images: one for the English version of the chart, and one for the French version.

+### Add a chart using an *SVG Slice*

+#### Saving a chart as an SVG

+Each version (one for each language) of the chart must first be saved as an `.svg` image on your computer.
+The following instructions explain how to do this.

-::: details Steps to export from Word your chart to an SVG
+::: details Save an SVG chart from Word or Excel

-If you want to start with the English version of the chart, you will need to first change your Language Settings on Windows.
-When you finish saving your SVG in English on your computer, repeat for the French Language.

-1. Right click on the SVG image
+1. Right click on the chart
 2. Click on `[Save as Picture]`

 ![svg-from-word-step1](/svg_from_word_step1.png)